 The details of formatting these files are provided below.

-The Journal follows the Uniform requirements for manuscript as laid down by the International committee of Medical Journal Editors
+The Journal follows the Uniform Requirements for manuscripts as laid down by the International Committee of Medical Journal Editors

 Illustrations and figures

 Figure legends (if any)

 Additional data files (if any)

 List of abbreviations used (if any)

 The first page of the manuscript should be a dedicated title page, including the title of the article.
 The title should include the study design, i.e. Case report.
 For example

 Authors’ names should appear in sequence that will be final, with superscript numbers mentioning authors’ affiliations

 First Author Name1, Second Author Name2, Third Author Name3*

 Address: 1 Full designation, degree, and postal address of first author; 2 Full designation, degree, and postal address of second author; 3 Full designation, degree, and postal address of third author